alesanabria/rnPosts/README.md

 This Architecture consists basically in three parts actions, reducers, store.

-- **Actions: events that dispatch new state.
+- **Actions:** events that dispatch new state.

-- **Reducers: pure functions that help to handle state a return a new one.
+- **Reducers:** pure functions that help to handle state a return a new one.

-- **Store: is where the state is.
+- **Store:** is where the state is stored, single source of truth.

-- **Components: handle the UI, the connected with redux are container and the others are presentational or dumb.
+- **Components:** handle the UI, the connected with redux are container and the others are presentational or dumb.

 ### third party